sassoftware/viya4-iac-azure/docs/user/DockerUsage.md

         -state=/workspace/terraform.tfstate
 ```

-## Tear Down Resources
+## Tear Down Cloud Resources

-To destroy the cloud resources created with the previous commands, run
+To destroy the cloud resources created with the previous commands, run the Docker image `viya4-iac-azure` with the `destroy` command and `-auto-approve` option

 ```bash
 docker run --rm --group-add root \